Key Information About

 Nictitans Gland Prolapse.

 If the condition is producing a significant amount of irritation, a dog will often be observed squinting or rubbing his paw across the affected eye.
-This is a sign of greater distress and he should be taken to the vet right away for treatment.
+This is a sign of greater distress and in this case he should be taken to the vet right away for treatment.

 Some pet owners may confuse the cherry eye condition with dog pink eye while others may be worried that the mass could be a more ominous growth.
-Anytime a worry exists, the owner should certainly seek a professional diagnosis to put their mind at ease.
+Because a dog's eyes are so important, anytime a worry exists, the best course of action is to seek a professional diagnosis to rule out other possibilities.

 Unfortunately, the cause of cherry eye in dogs is not crystal clear, though it may be triggered by a traumatic impact to the eye area, resulting in some bruising and swelling.